Greerlab/OSN_2021_paper/README.md

 <sup>7</sup>Department of Psychiatry, Massachusetts General Hospital, Boston, MA, USA,
 <sup>8</sup>These authors contributed equally,
 <sup>*</sup>Corresponding author.

+The sequence data will be available after publication

 Note:
 1. the scripts start with "bk" refers to the bulk RNAseq analysis